mogu-lab/probabilistic-foundations-of-ml/introduction.md

 Now, let's highlight some of the advantages of the paradigm.

+**Advantage 1: Distributions $\rightarrow$ Uncertainty Quantification and Generative Models.** In safety-critical applications of ML, uncertainty matters just as much as accuracy.
+The probabilistic perspective will allow us to capture the uncertainty of our method's predictions (they will tell us when they are unsure about a prediction).
+What is uncertainty exactly? and how will we quantify it?
+Stick around to find out.

-**Advantage 1: Distributions $\rightarrow$ Generative Models and Uncertainty Quantification.** In many ways, this perspective has enabled the AI-boom we've seen recently.
-You may be familiar with diffusion models, for example---models that can convert text into high-resolution images, generate new musical compositions, etc. These models rely on the probabilistic perspective.
-This is because these models learn the *distribution* of the data they are given.
-Similarly, towards the end of the course, we'll cover models capable of quantifying uncertainty (they will tell us when they are unsure about a prediction)---these models also rely on the probabilistic perspective.
+Next, the probabilistic perspective will allow us to develop *generative models*; for example, models that can convert text into high-resolution images, generate new musical compositions, etc. These models are probabilistic because they learn the *distribution* of the data they are given.

 ```{figure} _static/figs/sketchgan.gif
 ---